 Adeel Mangi is a litigator, concentrating his practice in complex commercial disputes.
-He has particular experience in false advertising, pharmaceutical pricing and class action defense.
+He has particular expertise in false advertising and pharmaceutical industry litigation.

 Mr. Mangi joined the firm in 2000 upon his graduation from Harvard Law School with an LL.M.
 Mr. Mangi was at Harvard as a Kennedy Memorial Scholar.
 Prior to that time, Mr. Mangi qualified as a British Barrister at Law as a Member of the Honorable Society of Lincoln's Inn, during which time his two-person team won the National Bar Providers Moot Court Competition.
 Mr. Mangi also holds a First Class Degree in Law from the University of Oxford (Pembroke College), where he held the Roger Bannister Scholarship for Academics and Sports and Domus scholarships.
 Mr. Mangi's two-person team was also the winner of the Oxford University Inner Temple Moot Court Competition.